PulseWaves/Specification/specification.rst

 Global Parameters:
   This is a bit field used to specify global properties about the file.

-Scan Index:
+File Source ID:
-  If this file contains the pulses from a single scan, this field should contain the flight line number, the drive path ID, or the scan site identifier.
+  If this file contains the pulses from a single flight line or a single scan, then this field should contain the corresponding flight line number, the drive path ID, or the scan site identifier.
+To be meaningful this ID should be non-zero because a File Source ID of zero is meant to imply that the file is result of a "merge" operation and that each pulse should store a (non-zero) Pulse Source ID attribute.

 Project ID (GUID data):
   These four fields describe a Globally Unique IDentifier (GUID) to identify a project.
 These fields are at the discretion of processing software.
 They should be the same for all files associated with a unique project.
 By assigning a Project ID and using a unique Scan Index for every scan of the project, every pulse can be uniquely identified.